electron/electron/docs/api/browser-window.md

 * `command` String

-Emitted when an [App Command](https://msdn.microsoft.com/en-us/library/windows/desktop/ms646275(v=vs.85).aspx) is invoked.
+Emitted when an [App Command](https://msdn.microsoft.com/en-us/library/windows/desktop/ms646275(v=vs.85).aspx) is invoked on Windows.
 These are typically related to keyboard media keys or browser commands, as well as the "Back" button built into some mice on Windows.

 Commands are lowercased, underscores are replaced with hyphens, and the